Australain Equities Growth Responsible Investment

 The targets and objectives we have set

-For our Australian Fixed Income portfolios, we have focussed on portfolio level targets as opposed to company level.
+For our Australian and New Zealand Fixed Income portfolios, we have focussed on portfolio level targets as opposed to company level.
 We have set quantitative targets for our portfolios, based on thresholds of the portfolio aligned to net zero.
-These targets cover all of our active, publicly available portfolios.
-These targets focus on the proportion of the portfolios either committed, aligning or aligned to net zero by 2050.
+These targets cover all of our active, publicly available portfolios and only includes the corporate issuers, which at times may be a very small portion of the benchmark.
+Government Related issuers (Australian and NZ Government, State/Local Governments & SSA issuers) are excluded.
+These targets focus on the proportion of the portfolios eligible AUM either “committed to aligning”, “aligning” or “aligned” to net zero by 2050.
 Over the short (2025), medium (by 2030) and long (by 2050) term, the targeted proportion of the portfolio aligned to net zero significantly increases.
-The criteria for committed to aligning, aligned and achieving net zero is based on the framework developed by the IIGCC.

 Short term (by 2025)